brijrajparmar27/brijrajparmar27/README.md

 <br />

-Hi, I'm [Brijraj](https://meow.com/), a passionate self-taught developer and a IT Student from India who fell in love with computers as a child.
+<p>Hi, I'm [Brijraj](https://meow.com/), a passionate self-taught developer and a IT Student from India who fell in love with computers as a child.

 I Love experimenting with new technologies and techniques.
 I am very passionate about Creating things that touch lives, i do some Competitive Programming as well and am currently associated with numerous Communities and Organizations.

 I am also an open-source Advocate and enthusiast.
-I learned a lot from the open-source community I believe When One teaches, two learn.
+I learned a lot from the open-source community I believe When One teaches, two learn.</p>

   <img align="center" alt="GIF" src="https://raw.githubusercontent.com/brijrajparmar27/brijrajparmar27/main/assets/coder.gif" width="100%" height=auto />